I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-posetsystemstate.md

 <p>None</p>

 ## -remarks
 <p>A driver calls <b>PoSetSystemState</b> to set flags indicating that system activity is occurring.
-Unlike <a href="https://msdn.microsoft.com/library/windows/hardware/ff559731">PoRegisterSystemState</a>, this routine does not allow the driver to set a persistent busy state. </p>

-<p>The <i>Flags</i> parameter specifies the type of activity occurring.
-Drivers can specify any combination of the flags.</p>

-<p>Drivers can set the system busy state to request that the system avoid leaving of the working state while driver activity is occurring.
-Note, however, that under some circumstances (such as a critically low battery) the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559829">power manager</a> may override this request and put the system to sleep anyway. </p>

-<p>A driver calls <b>PoSetSystemState</b> to set flags indicating that system activity is occurring.
-Unlike <a href="https://msdn.microsoft.com/library/windows/hardware/ff559731">PoRegisterSystemState</a>, this routine does not allow the driver to set a persistent busy state. </p>
+Unlike <a href="..\ntifs\nf-ntifs-poregistersystemstate.md">PoRegisterSystemState</a>, this routine does not allow the driver to set a persistent busy state. </p>

 <p>The <i>Flags</i> parameter specifies the type of activity occurring.
 Drivers can specify any combination of the flags.</p>